Nishmat's Shana Ba'aretz Program—S. Daniel Abraham Israel Program

 Uniquely in Shana Ba'Aretz, you will enjoy your own program as well as be fully integrated with your Israeli counterparts.
 Students take two-thirds of their classes together with Israeli students, and one third by themselves.
 Most classes are Ivrit b'Ivrit; you may also choose from a variety of English-language classes in Nishmat's Alisa Flatow Overseas Program.

 Such skills take time to develop.
-At Nishmat, women spend up to 10 hours each day in Torah study, including chavrutot, shiurim, bekiut learning, and night seder.
-(There is a free evening each week).
-You will learn Gemara, Tanach, machshava, and halacha, with the option of concentrating on either Tanach or Gemara.
+At Nishmat, women spend up to 10 hours each day in Torah study, including chevrutot, shiurim, bekiut learning, and night seder.
+(There is a free evening each week.)
+You will learn Gemara, Tanach, Machshava, and Halacha.

 American Friends of Nishmat